-The POWER slider, GAIN, and INTEGRAL are only effective in POWER MODE = SINGLE.
+The POWER slider, GAIN, and INTEGRAL L and R only are effective in POWER MODE = SINGLE.
 CHANNEL POWER ON TIME [ms] only is effective with POWER SOURCE = POWER CHL<->CHR.
 If a mode with only one channel is selected under POWER SOURCE, the respective other channel is inactive.
 If input IN0 is used under POWER SOURCE, it is no longer available for EXTEACH.